-Two different experiments are conducted with each model configuration and follow the protocol defined within the PRIMAV-137 138 ERA project.
+Two different experiments are conducted with each model configuration and follow the protocol defined within the PRIMAV-ERA project.
 The first experiment, the control run (CTRL), has a constant forcing corresponding to year 1950 and is run for 100 years without including 30 years of spin-up, which are not analysed in this study.
-This control run is similar to the control-1950 139 140 simulation of HighResMIP (Haarsma et al., 2016).
+This control run is similar to the control-1950 simulation of HighResMIP (Haarsma et al., 2016).
 The second experiment, the perturbation run (PERT), has the same constant forcing as CTRL but with a modified sea ice albedo.
-In the PERT experiment, the sea ice albedo values (dry snow, melting 141 142 snow, bare frozen ice and bare puddled ice) are reduced to the open ocean value ( $\sim 0.07$ ) from the first model time step (1st 143 January) and are kept equal to this value through the whole model integration to achieve a large Arctic sea ice loss in summer.
-144 This perturbation increases the absorption of solar radiation and generates a melting of the snow over sea ice and of the sea ice itself.
-This method has already been applied in previous studies but on much longer time scales (Deser et al., 2015; Blackport 145 and Kushner, 2016, 2017; Park et al., 2018) and produces consistent climate responses compared to other methods (Screen 146 147 et al., 2018; Sun et al., 2020).
-The PERT experiment is run for 15 months only as our study focuses on the short-term climate 148 response to Arctic sea ice loss.
+In the PERT experiment, the sea ice albedo values (dry snow, melting snow, bare frozen ice and bare puddled ice) are reduced to the open ocean value ( $\sim 0.07$ ) from the first model time step (1st January) and are kept equal to this value through the whole model integration to achieve a large Arctic sea ice loss in summer.

+This perturbation increases the absorption of solar radiation and generates a melting of the snow over sea ice and of the sea ice itself.
+This method has already been applied in previous studies but on much longer time scales (Deser et al., 2015; Blackport and Kushner, 2016, 2017; Park et al., 2018) and produces consistent climate responses compared to other methods (Screen et al., 2018).
+The PERT experiment is run for 15 months only as our study focuses on the short-term climate response to Arctic sea ice loss.
 Moreover, in order to sample the internal climate variability, 40 members are performed in the PERT experiment, where each member starts from a different year of CTRL.
-This number of members was chosen because 149 it allows to reach a good level of statistical significance in several high latitude regions, mainly in the surface air temperature 150 response (Screen et al., 2014), without demanding too much computing time.
+This number of members was chosen because it allows to reach a good level of statistical significance in high latitudes (Screen et al., 2014) without having too long process time.
 One member is launched every year from CTRL with ECMWF-LR and ECMWF-HR, every two years with CNRM-HR, and every three years with CNRM-LR.
-As the difference between PERT and CTRL is only a change in sea ice, comparing them enables to isolate the effect of sea ice loss.
-To perform our analysis, we compare each member of PERT to the member of its corresponding year in CTRL (PERT-CTRL).
-The atmospheric responses are scaled by the amount of Arctic sea ice extent loss averaged over the summer (July, August and September here).
-Finally, the statistical significance of the atmospheric response, shown in maps, has been estimated using a two-sample Kolmogorov-Smirnov test accounting for the False Discovery Rate (FDR) (Wilks, 2016).
-The FDR method was first described by Benjamini and Hochberg (1995) and limits spurious local test rejections.
+As the difference between PERT and CTRL is only a change in sea ice, comparing them enables to isolate 145 the effect of sea ice loss.
+To perform our analysis, we compare each member of PERT to the member of its corresponding year 146 147 in CTRL (PERT-CTRL).
+The atmospheric responses are scaled by the amount of Arctic sea ice loss averaged over the summer (July, August and September here).
+Finally, the statistical significance of the atmospheric response, shown in maps, has been 148 estimated using a two-sample Kolmogorov-Smirnov test accounting for the False Discovery Rate (FDR) (Wilks, 2016).
+The FDR method was first described by Benjamini and Hochberg (1995) and enables to reject local null hypotheses that are in fact 150 true.
 Indeed, the rejection of the null hypothesis is valid if the p values are not larger than a threshold level (10%) that depends on the distribution of the sorted p values (Wilks, 2016) obtained here thanks to a two-sample Kolmogorov-Smirnov test.
+152